FurryCoders/FALocalRepo/README.md

 submission file will then be saved as `00/01/45/78/93/submission.file` with the correct extension extracted from the file itself - FurAffinity links do not always contain the right extension.

-Extra submission files are saved in the same folder with 0-based index postfixed to the filename.
+Extra submission files are saved in the same folder with a 0-based index appended to the filename.
 The first file is named `submission.file`, and subsequent files are called `submission1.file`, `submission2.file`, etc.

 ## Upgrading Database

-When the program starts, it checks the version of the database against the one used by the program and if the latter is more advanced it upgrades the database.
+When the program starts, it checks the version of the database against the one used by the program and if the latter is more advanced it stops execution and prompts the user to upgrade using the [`database upgrade`](#upgrade) command.

-_Note:_ versions prior to 4.19.0 are not supported by falocalrepo-database version 5.0.0 and above.
+_Note:_ versions prior to 4.19.0 are not supported by falocalrepo version 4.0.0 and above.
 To update from those, use [falocalrepo version 3.25.0](https://pypi.org/project/falocalrepo/v3.25.0) to upgrade the database to version 4.19.0 first.